-This guide will help you easily show or hide the navigation pane in Windows 11’s File Explorer.
-The navigation pane is the panel on the left side where you see folders like Desktop, Downloads, and Documents.
+This guide helps you show or hide the navigation pane in Windows 11’s File Explorer.
+The navigation pane is the left-side panel where you see folders like Desktop, Downloads, and Documents.

 What is the Navigation Pane?

-The navigation pane in Windows File Explorer shows your folders and drives so you can quickly find your files.
-It’s helpful but sometimes takes up space, especially on smaller screens.
+The navigation pane in Windows File Explorer displays your folders and drives.
+It helps you find your files quickly.
+It’s useful, but sometimes it takes up space.
+This is especially true on smaller screens.

-If you want more room to see your files, you can hide this pane, and when you want it back, you can show it again.
-The setting applies to all folders, so it will stay hidden or shown everywhere until you change it.
+Want more room to see your files?
+You can hide this pane.
+When you want it back, you can show it again.
+The setting applies to all folders.
+It stays hidden or shown everywhere until you change it.

 How to Show or Hide the Navigation Pane Using File Explorer